 Calamagrostis x acutiflora Karl Foerster

-Calamagrostis Karl Foerster creates a stunning vertical effect with tall, elegant, feathery stalks that emerge reddish-brown in summer.
+Calamagrostis Karl Foerster or Feather Reed Grass creates a stunning vertical effect with tall, elegant, feathery stalks that emerge reddish-brown in summer.
 Thrives in wet soils, yet tolerates drier conditions.
-Stalks make great cut flowers.
+The Flower stems make great cut flowers.
 Sterile seeds do not produce unwanted seedlings.

 Karl Foerster’ is the most popular of the hybrid feather reed grasses sold in commerce today.
 It is noted for its narrow-vertical growth of bright green leaves to 3’ tall and 2’ wide and feathery plumes of summer-blooming pink to purple tinged flowers on narrow upright stalks rising well above the foliage to 5’ tall.
 2001 Perennial Plant of the Year Award.

 Cultivar name honors Karl Foerster, German nurseryman, who reportedly discovered this plant in the Hamburg Botanical Garden in the 1930s and subsequently introduced it into commerce in 1950.

 Easily grown in average, medium to wet soils in full sun.
 Blooms well in light shade, and actually appreciates some part afternoon shade in hot summer climates such as the St. Louis area, but generally tends to produce fewer flowers and develop floppier foliage as the amount of shade increases.
 Prefers rich, consistently moist soils that do not dry out.
 Reportedly does well in heavy clay soils, unlike many other kinds of ornamental grasses.
 Cut clumps to the ground in late winter just before the new spring shoots appear.